kristygutierrez/kristygutierrez/README.md

 - 👋 Hi, I’m @kristygutierrez
-- 👀 I’m interested in ...learning best practices, efficiences, and how to create good documentation and clean code.
+- 👀 I’m interested in ...learning best practices, efficiencies, and how to create good documentation and clean code.
 - 🌱 I’m currently learning ...HTML/CSS and hoping to start on JavaScript in 2022!